 The policy promotes the establishment of a complaints committee of Council to consider the complaints assessor's report.
-The Complaints Committee, under the proposed Terms of Reference, is comprised of four (4) Council members and three (3) deputy members.
+The Complaints Committee, under the proposed Terms of Reference, is comprised of all Council members.
 The Committee shall be delegated authority from Council to make findings, dismiss complaints, and to prepare and implement plans to address the behavior of a Council Member, where a finding has been made.

 The condition of delegation requires that in order for the Committee to exercise its function, it is a requirement that any appointed Committee Member identified in a Complaint as either the Complainant or the Respondent, will recuse themselves from the Committee meeting.